GSamuel/gsamuel.github.io/_posts/2020-08-08-double-negations.md

 }
 {% endhighlight kotlin %}

-Given that the user is typing calling these methods will result in 1, 4 and 5.

-In my experience most programmers take longer and make more mistakes reading the code that uses double negations compared to the code where less negations are used.
-This is why you should always strive to write boolean variables and parameters in their positive form.
+Most programmers take longer and make more mistakes interpreting the code that uses double negations compared to the code where less negations are used.
+This is why you should always try to write boolean variables and parameters in their positive form.

-The same rule should be applied to methods which return a boolean.
+Here is the solution.
+Did you get it right?

+{% highlight kotlin %}
+1
+4
+5
+{% endhighlight kotlin %}

+Parameters and variables are not the only places where problematic usage of double negations can be found.
+Methods, that have a boolean as return type, suffer from the same problems.

 {% highlight kotlin %}
 fun isNotOdd(value:Int):Boolean {